 10.3.
-The RII Track-1 proposal must include the jurisdiction's most recent S&T Plan in Supplementary Documentation.
+The RII Track-1 proposal must include the jurisdiction's most recent S&T Plan (one that has been officially accepted or approved within the past five (5) years) in the Other Supplementary Documents Section.
 The S&T Plan must be in accepted or approved form at the jurisdiction level, either via the EPSCoR jurisdiction steering committee or a governing official or body acting on behalf of the jurisdiction.
 Evidence of official acceptance or approval by the designated body or official, including the effective date and signature(s) of the approver(s), must be clearly indicated, either in the S&T Plan itself or via an official document (or letter) uploaded separately as a Supplementary Document.
 In addition, the effective date of the S&T plan must be clearly indicated on the cover page of the plan.
 Note that no one who is a named participant on the RII Track-1 project may serve as an official approver of the jurisdiction's S&T Plan.
 The S&T Plan must identify the STEM research priorities of the jurisdiction.
 Alignment between the research and capacity-building activities of the proposal and the STEM research priorities in the S&T Plan will be considered during proposal review with respect to the additional solicitation specific review criteria, particularly Jurisdictional Impacts (see VI.A.2 Merit Review Criteria, below).

-Proposals that do not include the most recent, approved S&T Plan of the submitting jurisdiction, including clear evidence of official acceptance or approval by the jurisdiction, will be returned without review.
+Proposals that do not include the S&T Plan of the submitting jurisdiction, and evidence that the plan has been approved and accepted within the past 5 years, will be returned without review.

 10.4.
 A Postdoctoral Researcher Mentoring Plan (if postdocs will be supported by the project; maximum of 1 page) and a Data Management Plan (maximum of 2 pages).
-See the PAPPG Part I Chapter II, section C.2.j for details.
+See the PAPPG Chapter II.C.2.j for details.

 11. Single Copy Documents.
 Collaborators & Other Affiliations (COA) Information.
-Each individual identified as senior project personnel must submit information on collaborators and other affiliations as single copy documents (see the PAPPG Part I Chapter II, section C.1.e).
-For RII Track-1 proposals this information must be submitted for each individual identified as senior project personnel in the List of Participants in 10.1.a above (the PI, co-PIs, and Funded Participants).
+Each individual identified as senior project personnel must submit information on collaborators and other affiliations as single copy documents (see the PAPPG Chapter II.C.1.e).
+Please note that if submitting via Research.gov, COA information for Senior Personnel is uploaded in the Senior Personnel Documents section of the proposal.
+For RII Track-1 proposals, this information must be submitted for each individual identified as senior project personnel in the List of Participants in 10.1.a above (the PI, co-PIs, and Funded Participants).
 Do not submit COA Information for external evaluators, external advisory board members, or unfunded collaborators.